 Registration and login are required to submit items online and to check the status of current submissions.

 To publish a book in The Theory and History of Education Monograph Series authors should follow the guidelines outlined below.
 Submissions which do not conform to these guidelines will not be considered for publication.
 Book manuscripts should contain original work.
 The submission of a manuscript to the press implies that it has not been submitted or accepted for publication elsewhere and that the work contained therein is the author’s own.
 Permissions for any copyrighted illustrations or text that fall beyond the reasonable limits of fair use must be obtained.
 The author is responsible for acquiring the appropriate permissions, and providing documentation of those permissions to the press.

-As a rule, the monograph series will not accept unedited doctoral theses or dissertations, and so those projects will follow the second pathway.
-In both submission pathways the Editorial Team (the Senior Editor, Associate Editors, Managing Editor, and Digitial Section Editor) handles the publication decision.
+As a rule, the monograph series will not accept unedited doctoral theses or dissertations.
+The Editorial Team (the Senior Editor, Associate Editors, Managing Editor, and Digitial Section Editor) handles publication decisions.
 The Editorial Team confers with the Advisory Council on issues concerning the direction of the THE monograph series, and consults the Editorial Board as needed.

 Blind Peer Review Process

 All submissions to this monograph series go through a blind peer review process.
 Information about the author or authors should be written on a separate cover page.
 In the body of the manuscript there should no information or references that could permit a peer reviewer to identify the author or authors of the manuscript.

 Book manuscripts may be written in English or in French.
 Manuscripts should adhere to Canadian Oxford Dictionary or Concise Oxford Dictionary spelling.
 Manuscripts that are not written in the native language of the authors require professional translation if the author does not have an excellent level of proficiency.

 The monograph series will not cover costs dealing with translations or intensive copyediting.